© 2005 Paul Cooijmans

 "…When automobiles became numerous, it became necessary to regulate their use extensively.
 In a car, especially in densely populated areas, one can not just go where one likes at one's own pace; one's movement is governed by the flow of traffic and by various traffic laws.
 One is tied down by various obligations: license requirements, driver test, renewing registration, insurance, maintenance required for safety, monthly payments on purchase price…"

 Similar remarks are elsewhere, several times on the regulations that restrict the autonomy of the small-business owner or entrepreneur, but also regarding the limited freedom of an employee to work according to his own insights.
 A typical instance (from paragraph 197):

 "You need a license for everything and with the license come rules and regulations".

 There is nothing wrong with this part of his criticism, but it is not original.
 Many people complain about these trivialities, and movements like libertarianism and conservatism want to reduce them too, be it less radically than the Unabomber.

 His views on leftism are sound and insightful, and nowadays shared by many who oppose political correctness.
-Those opponents typically do not reject large-scale technology as the Unabomber does though, on the contrary.
-This paradox is resolved by assuming the Unabomber's rejection of technology is irrational and related to a mental illness.
+Those opponents typically do not reject large-scale technology as the Unabomber does though.
+This paradox is resolved by assuming that the Unabomber's rejection of technology is irrational and related to a mental illness.

 Paradoxical are also the Unabomber's "green" views on environmental issues; such views are common for leftists, so he is siding with the enemy there.
 This has to do with his preference for primitive life, which in turn results from his rejection of technology.
 So again, the paradox is resolved by assuming this rejection is irrational.